-The Oncology Institute, Inc. ("TOI") is the successor entity to DFP Healthcare Acquisitions Corp. ("DFPH").
-DFPH is a Delaware corporation originally formed in 2019 as a publicly-traded special purpose acquisition company for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination ("Business Combination").
+The Oncology Institute, Inc. ("TOI") was formerly known as DFP Healthcare Acquisitions Corp. ("DFPH").
+The Company is a Delaware corporation originally formed in 2019 as a publicly-traded special purpose acquisition company for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination ("Business Combination").
 TOI was originally founded in 2007 and is a community oncology practice that operates value-based oncology services platforms.
-TOI has three wholly-owned subsidiaries, TOI Parent, Inc. ("TOI Parent"), The Oncology Institute of Hope and Innovation Patient Safety Organization, LLC, and TOI Management, LLC ("TOI Management").
+TOI has various wholly-owned subsidiaries, including The Oncology Institute, LLC ("TOI LLC") (which was formerly known as TOI Parent, Inc.), The Oncology Institute of Hope and Innovation Patient Safety Organization, LLC, and TOI Management, LLC ("TOI Management").
 Additionally, TOI Management holds master services agreements with affiliated physician-owned professional entities ("TOI PCs") that confer controlling financial interest over the professional entities and their wholly-owned subsidiaries (TOI PCs, together with TOI, the "Company").

-On November 12, 2021 ("Closing Date"), the Business Combination closed following a series of mergers, which resulted in DFPH emerging as the parent of the combined entity Orion Merger Sub II, LLC and TOI Parent (together, "Legacy TOI").
-DFPH was renamed "The Oncology Institute, Inc." and common stock and "Public Warrants" continued to be listed on Nasdaq under the ticker symbols "TOI" and "TOIIW," respectively (See Note 16).
+On November 12, 2021 ("Closing Date"), the Business Combination closed following a series of mergers, which resulted in DFPH emerging as the parent of the combined entity Orion Merger Sub II, LLC and the former TOI Parent (together, "Legacy TOI").
+DFPH was renamed "The Oncology Institute, Inc." and common stock and "Public Warrants" continued to be listed on Nasdaq under the ticker symbols "TOI" and "TOIIW," respectively.